sowbagya-049/Delivery-optimization/README.md

 ### 🔹 2.
 K-Means Clustering

 * Groups locations into 3 clusters
-* Each cluster assigned to an agent
+* Each cluster is assigned to an agent
 * Minimizes travel distance naturally

 ✔ Good for spatial grouping